Radcliffe bus station

 Radcliffe bus station is a bus station in Radcliffe, Greater Manchester and, in its previous form, opened in April 1984.
 It was situated on Dale Street in Radcliffe.

-The newly constructed Radcliffe bus station is situated at the junction of the A665 (Pilkington Road) and Sion street, Radcliffe.
+The newly constructed Radcliffe bus station is situated at the junction of the A665 (Pilkington Road) and Dale street, Radcliffe.

 Present

 In December 2015 the new bus station was built and opened on its new site, behind the General Post office, following plans for Radcliffe's regeneration as outlined by Bury Council.

+As of March 2024, The station is now operated by the Bee Network (TfGM) after the recent expanding of the Bee Network.

 Services

-Services are run by Go North West, Diamond North West, Tyrers & Rosso (JPT's former services are now run by Stagecoach Manchester, as of May 2014).
+Services are run by the Bee Network through the operators: Go North West, Diamond North West and Stagecoach Manchester.
 The new station has four stands, A, B, C and D.